DMVPN

 • Phase 3 – Hub-initiated spoke-to-spoke tunnels

 The differences between the DMVPN phases are related to routing efficiency and the ability to create spoke-to-spoke tunnels.
-We started with DMVPN Phase 1 where we only had a hub to spoke.
-So this needed to be more scalable as we could not have direct spoke-to-spoke communication.
+We started with DMVPN Phase 1, which only had a hub to spoke.
+This needed more scalability as we could not have direct spoke-to-spoke communication.
 Instead, the spokes could communicate with one another but were required to traverse the hub.

 In this initial deployment methodology, known as a Phase 1 DMVPN, the spokes can only join the hub and communicate with one another through the hub.
 This phase does not use spoke-to-spoke tunnels.
 Instead, the spokes are configured for point-to-point GRE to the hub and register their logical IP with the non-broadcast multi-access (NBMA) address on the next hop server (NHS) hub.